danartz/danartz.github.io/rogue_like_save_backup/readme.txt

   d.)
 Change the string in path2 to the exact of where you'd like to back up your roguelike
       save files. --IMPORTANT-- The directory must exist before using it.
-Create the directory before attempting to to reference it in this script.
+Create the directory before attempting to to reference it in this script. e.)
+Finally, the user can run the script by typing "python save_backup.py" in the command prompt window.
+      If "python save_backup.py" doesn't work, check the name of your python installation.
+On my computer I run the command "py save_backup.py"